pelias/docker/README.md

 This variable can take just a UID or a UID:GID combination such as `1000:1000`.
 See the [docker-compose](https://docs.docker.com/compose/compose-file/#domainname-hostname-ipc-mac_address-privileged-read_only-shm_size-stdin_open-tty-user-working_dir) and [docker run](https://docs.docker.com/engine/reference/run/#user) documentation on controlling Docker container users for more information.

 ## CLI commands

+The following is a list of all supported CLI commands.

 ```bash
 $ pelias